2406-Ryan-Java-FS/Group5/project-proposal2.md

 ### User stories

 - Login
-    - As a user, I can create my account with information for my profile(such as weight, height, and activity level)
+    - As a user, I can create my account with information for my profile(such as weight, height, and activity level) and login to my account.
     - As a user, I can log into my account and view my profile.
     - As a user, I can update or delete my account and profile.
     - As an admin, I can login to my account. (creating an account for admin needed?)